UtahEFD/QES-documentation/README.md

 ### Editing workflow

 To edit the documentation sources:
-* Use git as normal: clone/update (pull) the repo to you machine,
+* Use git as normal: clone/update/pull the repo to your machine,
-* Edit the .tex files in `docs/source`, you can compile to a pdf using the main.tex `in docs/latex`, figure need to be place in `doc/figures`
+* Edit the .tex files in `docs/source`, you can compile the latex sources into a pdf using the main.tex `in docs/latex`, figures need to be place in `doc/figures`.
+* PAY ATTENTION TO RULES ABOVE otherwise the conversion to rst will not work.
-* run pandoc to convert the .tex the .rst (see command above)
+* run pandoc to convert the .tex the .rst (see command above).
-* then commit/push as normal
+* then commit/push as normal.

 To update the Read-the-Doc:
 * on the build page, select build the latest